DMParker1/spatial-epidemiology-hub/README.md

 ```

 *Solid lines show the current structure.
-The timeline and matrix below capture sequence and method usage.*
+The timeline below captures sequence and method usage.
+The highlighted node marks the group I founded in 2017.*

 ---